Mic92/nixos-shell/README.md

 $ nixos-shell some-nix-module.nix
 ```

-You can also start a vm from a flake's `nixosConfigurations` using the `--flake` flag.
+You can also start a vm from a flake's `nixosConfigurations` or `nixosModules` output using the `--flake` flag.

 ```console
 $ nixos-shell --flake github:Mic92/nixos-shell#vm-forward